carrot2/elasticsearch-carrot2/README.md

     bin/plugin install org.carrot2/elasticsearch-carrot2/5.1.1

-To install from sources (master branch), run:
+To install from sources (master branch), run (if you have Gradle installed alreadty):

     gradle clean build

+or use the provided bootstrap script:

+    gradlew clean build

-and then install with:
+then install with:

     bin/plugin install file:(plugin)/build/distributions/*.zip